DebAmorim/Monopoly_GA/README.md

 ## GA against pre-set profiles

 At first we have 4 profiles:
--Cautious: only buys a property if his remaining balance is equal or greater than a value;
+- Cautious: only buys a property if his remaining balance is equal or greater than a value;
--Demmanding: only buys the property if his rental value is superior to a certain value;
+- Demmanding: only buys the property if his rental value is superior to a certain value;
--Impulsive: if he has coins enough, buys the property;
+- Impulsive: if he has coins enough, buys the property;
--Random: decides randomly to buy or not a property.
+- Random: decides randomly to buy or not a property.
--GA:
+- GA:

 ## GA against ga

 This implementation of Monopoly also supports simulations where the players (5) are all GA.